 - Play audio together with the text – This will probably be the default approach for most situations.
 Having the text on screen (a projector is preferred, of course) is a great help for people who struggle with listening, and having the audio is of equal help to those who struggle with reading.
 The game underlines what words are currently being read, so it’s easy to follow along.
 You can then do the same reconstruction exercises as mentioned above.

-- Let students summarise or paraphrase the passage – As a teacher, you have of course played the game in advance, so you know what is important and what isn’t.
-Let the students summarise in their own words what information is contained in a passage.
-Let them help each other and help them out if need be.
+- Let students summarise or explain the passage – As a teacher, you have of course played the game in advance, so you know what is important and what isn’t.
+Let the students summarise in their own words what information is contained in the passage and what it implies.
+Let them help each other, and help them out if need be!

 - Draw a simple map – By design, the game does not come with a map.
 The idea is of course that the students should be able to get the information they need from the text and that including a map is therefore, in a sense, cheating.
 However, to make sure that your students follow along, drawing a map as you play can be very helpful.
 It shows where you have been, what options might be available that they haven’t tried yet and so on.
 A map is also great for keeping track of relative directions (left, right and so on), which can be confusing.
-To engage students, ask them to draw the map (but here you should probably correct them if they get it wrong).
+To engage students, ask them to draw the map.
 Here are some examples of student maps from various games.

 Making choices as a group

 The comprehension part of playing Escape is not magical by any means; like I said, it’s more or less like any reading or listening activity.
 After the students have understood the information presented to them, the real fun begins!